 5. Not sustainable in the long term

-The final problem is that complicated tech stacks are just not sustainable.
-By adding another point solution each time a cyber attack technique emerges, regulations are enacted, or your clients’ threat surfaces change, you’re stuck in an exhausting game of catch-up that may eventually lead to burnout.
+The final problem is that complicated cybersecurity stacks are just not sustainable.
+Adding another point solution each time a cyberattack technique emerges, regulations are enacted, or your clients’ threat surfaces change, you’re stuck in an exhausting game of catch-up that may eventually lead to burnout.

 Burnout is rampant within the cyber security industry and, more generally, across IT workers.
 The State of Burnout in Tech [2022 Edition] surveyed 32,644 IT professionals across 33 countries and found that 40% were at high risk of burnout.
 More specifically, 62% of those surveyed reported feeling physically and emotionally drained.

 Because cyber security is such a fast-paced space, the point solution approach is unsustainable.
-Going forward, MSPs will need an entirely new strategy for building their cyber security stack.
+For this reason and all others above, MSPs need a different approach.

 Building a better MSP security stack

 There’s a natural impulse to resist change, even if the stack you’ve put together doesn’t work anymore (or never did).
-You’ve already invested in each tool, trained your team, deployed it in your customers’ networks, and potentially gained significant hands-on experience.
+You’ve already invested in each tool, trained your team, deployed it in your customers’ networks, developed sales and marketing materials, and more.

-Our flagship product, Covalence, is designed to displace and outperform most of the tools in a cyber security stack—all in one integrated solution.
+Our flagship product, Covalence, is designed to replace (and outperform) 10+ tools in the average cybersecurity stack—all in one integrated solution.
 That means fewer dashboards, less complexity, and more time in your team’s day to support your other managed services.
-Read more about the Field Effect Partner Momentum Program or get the conversation started today with one of our experts.